serverless/serverless/docs/providers/aws/guide/variables.md

 ## Using Custom Variable Syntax

+_**Note:** This functionality is deprecated, and will no longer be provided with v3 release, which is backed by new variables resolver._

-In some cases, the `${xxx}` variable syntax conflicts with some CloudFormation functionality.
-In that case you can provide a custom syntax to overwrite our default `${xxx}` syntax by setting the `provider.variableSyntax` property to the desired regex:
+You can provide a custom syntax to overwrite our default `${xxx}` syntax by setting the `provider.variableSyntax` property to the desired regex:

 ```yml
 service: new-service